-Semester Credit Hours: 1 Lecture Hours per Week: 0 Lab Hours per Week: 4 Extended hours: 16 Additional study is required outside posted class times.
-Contact Hours per Semester: 64
+Semester Credit Hours: 3 Lecture Hours per Week: 2 Lab Hours per Week: 3 Extended hours: 0 Contact Hours per Semester: 80

-State Approval Code: 01.0201
+State Approval Code: 46.03017:

 Class section meeting time:

 Alternate Operations During Campus Closure: In the event of an emergency or announced campus closure due to a natural disaster or pandemic, it may be necessary for Panola College to move to altered operations.
 During this time, Panola College may opt to continue delivery of instruction through methods that include, but are not limited to: online learning management system (CANVAS), online conferencing, email messaging, and/or an alternate schedule.
 It is the responsibility of the student to monitor Panola College's website (www.panola.edu) for instructions about continuing courses remotely, CANVAS for each class for course-specific communication, and Panola College email for important general information.